DuncanRitchie/velut-inflector/README.md

-# Inflector for velut
+# Inflector for velut (not finished yet)

 https://www.duncanritchie.co.uk/velut-inflector/

-This generates words for my Latin rhyming dictionary, [velut](https://github.com/DuncanRitchie/velut) by applying inflection rules to lemmata data.
+This generates words for my Latin rhyming dictionary, [velut](https://github.com/DuncanRitchie/velut), by applying inflection rules to lemmata data.
 The resultant Json can be downloaded or copied to the clipboard.

 It has a webpage for a user-interface for demo purposes.
-When I refresh all the “words” data in velut, I run inflector.js in Node.
+But the aim is that, when I want to refresh all the data in velut, I’ll run inflector.js in Node.
 This contains hardcoded filepaths to read input data from and write output data to.
+I’ll then be able to do further processing on the output.

 _If you’re not me, you’re unlikely to have much use for the Inflector._
+_And not even I am using it for real yet, because it’s very much a work in progress._

+For more information, see the [About section](https://www.duncanritchie.co.uk/velut-inflector/#about) of the webpage.

 ## Input & output